Home

 Please see the product preview for more visual details.

-NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was The Great Depression?" to complete the digital and printable activities.
+NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was the Wild West?" to complete the digital and printable activities.

-Students will dive into the context of The Great Depression, gaining a deeper understanding of this significant event in American history including the Dust Bowl and Stock Markets.
+Students will dive into the historical context of Westward Expansion, Manifest Destiny, and the Wild West, gaining a deeper understanding of this significant event in American history.
 The digital lesson guides students through key facts, timelines, and the impact of these events.

 How to use this resource:

 The printable PDF book report flip book template provides creative book report ideas, such as summarizing the events, using critical thinking skills, and creating a timeline.
 It can be used with any non-fiction book.
-Students will also use a book review template to evaluate this event's significance.
+Students will also use a book review template to evaluate the Wild West's significance.
 Overall, this project offers an engaging way for students to explore non-fiction text structures while learning about a crucial event in history.

 The non-fiction book report flip book pages include: